ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/the-console/console-tabs/queries/index.html.markdown

 <td width="16">
 </td>
 <td>
-This takes you into the [Query Wizard](/developers/user-guide/product-guide/the-console/console-tabs/queries/query-wizard/) .
+  This takes you into the <a href="/developers/user-guide/product-guide/the-console/console-tabs/queries/query-wizard/">Query Wizard</a> .

 </td>
 </tr>